anoushkabharara21/mind-and-machine-ai-case-study/README.md

-# Mind & Machine AI Website
+# Mind & Machine AI

-## Overview
+Designed and developed the digital experience for **Mind & Machine AI**, taking the project from concept through high-fidelity design and implementation.

-Mind & Machine AI is a website I designed and developed to establish a professional digital presence for an AI-focused organization.
-The project involved planning the user experience, designing high-fidelity interfaces in Figma, and implementing the website using WordPress, Elementor, and GoDaddy.
+This project involved product planning, user experience design, interactive prototyping in Figma, and development using WordPress, Elementor, and GoDaddy.

-This case study documents my design process, product thinking, and the decisions made throughout the project.

 ---

-## The Problem

-The organization needed a website that could clearly communicate its mission, highlight upcoming events and resources, and encourage community engagement.
+# Challenge

-The challenge was to create a modern, intuitive experience that made it easy for visitors to explore content while maintaining a clean and professional design.
+Mind & Machine AI needed a website that could establish a professional online presence while making it easy for visitors to understand the organization's mission, explore resources, discover events, and engage with the community.

+The primary challenge was designing an experience that balanced clear navigation, modern aesthetics, and accessibility while remaining easy to maintain.

 ---

-## Objectives

-- Design a modern and professional website
+# My Approach

+Rather than beginning directly with development, I first focused on understanding the information users would need and how they would navigate the website.

+The project followed an iterative design process:

+- Defined website goals and user needs
-- Create a clear information architecture
+- Organized the information architecture
+- Designed high-fidelity interfaces in Figma
+- Built interactive prototypes
-- Improve navigation and discoverability
+- Implemented the designs using WordPress and Elementor
-- Ensure a responsive experience across devices
-- Translate high-fidelity designs into a functional website
+- Published the final website through GoDaddy

 ---

-## My Role
+# My Role

-I independently managed the project from concept to implementation.
+I independently led the project from planning through deployment.

-Responsibilities included:
+**Responsibilities**

 - Product Planning
 - Information Architecture
 - User Experience (UX) Design
 - User Interface (UI) Design
-- High-Fidelity Prototyping in Figma
+- High-Fidelity Prototyping (Figma)
+- WordPress Development
-- Website Development using WordPress and Elementor
+- Elementor Implementation
-- Deployment through GoDaddy
+- Deployment & Configuration

 ---

-## Design Process
+# Design Process

-### 1. Understanding the Requirements
+## Understanding the Problem

-I began by identifying the primary goals of the website and organizing the information users would need to access.
-This helped define the site's structure before any visual design work began.
+Before creating any screens, I identified the primary goals of the website and organized the information visitors would need to access.

+---

-### 2. Information Architecture
+## Information Architecture

-The website was organized into clear sections that would allow visitors to quickly navigate between resources, events, blogs, and opportunities to get involved.
+I structured the website to help users quickly navigate between events, blogs, organizational information, and community engagement opportunities.

-### 3. Interface Design
+---

+## High-Fidelity Design

-Using Figma, I designed high-fidelity interfaces focused on simplicity, readability, and accessibility while maintaining a modern visual style.
+Using Figma, I designed interfaces that emphasized visual hierarchy, readability, consistency, and responsive layouts.

+---

-### 4. Prototype
+## Prototype

+Interactive prototypes were created to validate user flows before beginning implementation.

+---

+## Development

-After completing the designs, I created interactive prototypes to validate the user flow before development.
+After finalizing the designs, I recreated the interfaces using WordPress and Elementor before deploying the website through GoDaddy.

-### 5. Development

-The approved designs were implemented using WordPress, Elementor, and GoDaddy, translating the prototype into a fully functional website.

 ---